 Detailed and thorough curriculum planning lies at the heart of what we do in the department.
-We use all available resources to ensure that students have a comprehensive knowledge of the specification and are capable going beyond what is taught in lessons.
+We use all available resources to ensure that students have a comprehensive knowledge of the specification and are capable of going beyond what is taught in lessons.
+Techniques to help develop long-term memory and help students master subject content are embedded in the curriculum.